 6.X.2 Functional Description

-If the User Identity is using the UE, the terminating services like SMS, NIDD, IMS terminating call attempting to deliver a message to the UE Subscription will fail because UE is not available at that moment for the UE Subscription but is used by the User Identity.
+If the User Identity is using the UE, the terminating services like SMS attempting to deliver a message to the UE Subscription will fail because UE is not available at that moment for the UE Subscription but is used by the User Identity.
 However, UE is still used by other user profile.
 So, it is required that.

 The terminating service as in above shall not be delivered to the UE, as the UE is being used by the User identity (For e.g., a daughter (User Identity) is using the UE (of the father)).

-It is also required to indicate to the UE Subscription (of the father as in the above example) with an indication that some important services (IMS Term call, SMS, NIDD, which may have been flagged as priority services) were attempted to be delivered.
+It is also required to indicate to the UE Subscription (of the father as in the above example) with an indication that some important services (SMSwhich may have been flagged as priority services) were attempted to be delivered.

 Brief of the solution: